Gxuebin/kuuga/README.md

 ![](./preview/1.png)

-All you need to do is paste a web site url and type the name of it, besides you could drop a PNG as the app's icon.
+All you need to do is to paste a web site url and type the name of it, besides you could drop a PNG as the app's icon.
 Then click "Create".

 ![](./preview/4.png)